getSierralta/SpringSecurity-PlayBox/README.md

 * postman error 403 Forbidden. this means you are trying to access a url but the user you have logged with doesnt have the permission to access it
 * postman error 403 Forbidden.
 Or spring is protecting your app from CSRF.
 In your Application Security Configuration after http put .csrf().disable()
 /*CSRF- Cross-Site Request Forgery attack is an attack that forces the end user to make an unwanted calls to the web application servers where the end user is already authenticated.*/
+#### When to use CSRF protection?
+for any request that could be processed by a browser by normal users.
+If you are only creating a service that is used by non-browser clients, you will likely want to disable CSRF protection.
 * postman error 405 Method Not Allowed. check the url and the request type, you are probably using a type that doesnt match and url like DELETE without id

 ## Java errors